aryabyte21/gowhale/readme.md

 Debugg:-
 The Go extension lets you debug Go code by utilizing the Delve debugger.

+Some features unique to Go are:

+Local & remote debugging
+Data inspection using Delve's expression syntax

 For more info visit :- https://code.visualstudio.com/docs/languages/go

 The Go programming language is an open source project to make programmers more productive.